Ogeeon/java-project-99/README.md

 # Task Manager

-A REST API for managing tasks with statuses, labels and assignees.
-Users authenticate with JWT, and every task can be filtered by status, assignee or label.
+An application for managing tasks with statuses, labels and assignees.
+Users authenticate with JWT, and every task can be filtered by title contents, status, assignee or label.

 ## Live demo
 Application is deployed on Render: https://java-project-99-y6e3.onrender.com